The Spirit at Work in Our Bible Teaching

 so do teachers.

-Why It’s Important for Teachers to Identify Their Learning Style
+Why Is It Important for Teachers to Identify Their Learning Style?

 Learning Styles of Teachers and StudentsWhile we do need to guard against teaching in ways that only or primarily reflect our own teaching style, we shouldn’t park ourselves at the door when we teach.
 God gave us our unique bents for a reason.
 Students will benefit from who we are.